Dan-Krod/Dan-Krod/README.md

 # 👋 Hi, I’m Daniel

-🚀 A motivated student who enjoys tackling problems and improving skills. 💡 Passionate about creating, and learning something new every day. 🎓👨‍💻
+🚀 A motivated student who enjoys tackling problems and improving skills.

 **Here's a snapshot of who I am:**